Dieterbe/dieterblog/content/posts/software-values.md

 To summarize:
 * OSS is best for specific, common, non-critical needs and foundational platform code.
 Commercialization is optional.
 * Commercialization is needed for enterprise/critical/large needs.
 OSS is optional. (though it can be a good part of a business strategy)

+> Hassle-free trial and adoption

+How to determine whether software is fit for use, stable and well supported?

+Typically, individuals (even within an organisation) start small POC's to validate software, which can then grow to become more critical over time.
+The choice between on-prem or cloud is largely dependent on context - e.g. is it technical infrastructure or does it support a non-engineering department? - and also somewhat up to personal preference.
+The fewer hurdles in this process, the better.
+Software is preferred if it requires no signup, payments, paperwork or legal red tape.
+Closed source on-prem products and non-OSI-compliant "open source" products require more legal caution, even when they claim they can safely be used.
+Sometimes the OSI compliant AGPL license is problematic and is out-right banned or requires legal legwork.
+In heavily regulated organisations there is so much red tape that open source adds no benefits, or even complicates adoption (due to concerns about IP, supply chain, license compliance, etc), but such organisations tend to be well equipped to deal with that.

+In case of on-prem, software is also better if it is:
+* easily deployed
+* "vetted" to be low-risk.

+A community around an OSS project can share the vetting burden.
+For closed source software, the vendor needs to have a good reputation, which is a slow process and therefore the "bleeding edge" of software is usually more accessible via open source.
+There is a flywheel effect here (virtuous cycle): that same community often makes small contributions to the documentation and tooling around getting started in various configurations, and can participate in supporting the software, which in turn makes it easier for others to adopt, growing the community further.

+A community seems to grow a bit better around OSI compliant licensed projects rather than non-OSI compliant ones, out of principle and out of practical considerations (such as forkability), although I think we're overdue on adjusting some of our perspective here, and I hope to see more appreciation for licenses such as [Fair Source projects which are arguably more "free" then Open Core around OSI compliant software](/posts/fair-source-the-next-best-model-for-commercial-open-source/)

+To summarize, when it needs to be on-prem and bleeding edge, OSS often has a leg up, especially if it has a community, with generally OSI-approved licenses being a smoother experience, except sometimes AGPL.
+For heavily regulated enterprises, OSS may not add benefits or be counter-productive.

 > Limitations on "bad-actor vendor" lockin.